icreer/Particle_Builder/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [Geeks for Geeks](https://www.geeksforgeeks.org/k-dimensional-tree/)
 * [Pygame](http://www.pygame.org)

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* Item 1
+* Make every entity a sprite instead of a colored circle
 * Item 2
 * Item 3